XPath Contains: Text, Following Sibling & Ancestor in Selenium

 XPath Ancestor in Selenium

-XPath Ancestor in Selenium is a function used to find the ancestor of a specific member at the specified layer.
-The level of ancestor to be returned or level of the ancestor relative to level of the member can be explicitly specified.
-It returns number of hierarchical steps from the ancestor, locating the specified ancestor that user wants.
+XPath Ancestor in Selenium is a function used to find the ancestor of a specific element at the specified layer.
+The level of ancestor to be returned or the level of the ancestor relative to the level of the member can be explicitly specified.
+It returns the number of hierarchical steps from the ancestor, locating the specified ancestor that the user wants.

-Now suppose we need to Search All elements in ‘Popular course’ section with the help of ancestor of the anchor whose text is ‘SELENIUM’
+Now, suppose we need to Search All elements in the ‘Popular course’ section with the help of the ancestor of the anchor whose text is ‘SELENIUM’

 Here our xpath query will be like